 What does boat comprehensive and collision insurance cover?

-Comprehensive boat insurance protects you from unexpected events outside of your control like vandalism, theft, or severe weather, while collision insurance covers collisions with another boat or object, like a dock.
+While bodily injury and property damage (BI/PD) provide coverage for injuries to someone else or damage to someone else’s property, comprehensive and collision provide coverage just for your watercraft.
+Comprehensive boat insurance protects your watercraft from unexpected events outside of your control like vandalism, theft, or severe weather, while collision insurance covers your watercraft in the event of collisions with another boat or object, like a dock.

 Are boat comprehensive and collision coverage required?

 Comprehensive and collision coverage are not required by state law, but it's generally required by lenders if you're financing your boat or keeping it at a marina.
 If you own your boat outright, both coverages are considered optional.

 Should I add these coverages to my policy?

 If you own your boat, the decision to add comprehensive and collision insurance coverage will come down to the actual cash value of your boat, your personal preferences, and your financial situation.
 If your boat has a low cash value, for example, if may not be worthwhile to add comprehensive and collision coverage, but if you cannot pay to repair or replace your boat out of pocket, then it may be valuable.

 Comprehensive boat coverage may be beneficial if you live in an area prone to hurricanes, storm surges, or winter blizzards because your boat could have a higher risk of unforeseen physical damage.